 - Drink a cup or two of green tea daily!
-Green tea contains a compound called epigallocatechin-3-gallate (EGCG), and researchers at the University of Michigan found that EGCG may reduce inflammation and joint damage.
+Green tea contains a compound called epigallocatechin-3-gallate (EGCG), and research has shown that drinking green tea may reduce inflammation and joint damage.

 - Eat a small handful of nuts and seeds.
 Studies suggest that nuts and seeds contain phytoflavonoids that have powerful anti-inflammatory properties and may reduce the risk of development and progression of osteoarthritis.

 - Choose whole grains.
 Whole grain breads, cereals, and pastas contain selenium, and studies suggest selenium levels can be low in some people with rheumatoid arthritis.